descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 };
 ```

-According to this proposal, just like native arrays, list initializers should not dangle either by being implicitly constexpr or explicitly created so.
+According to this proposal, if const was added i4, then this example would neither be ill formed or dangling.

 ---